chivandikwa/gatsby-casper/src/content/api-design-guidelines.md

 - Enforcing best practices for versioning, parameters, responses, etc.
 - Custom rules defined as per the organization's/team's standards.

 # Open API Spec

-The Open API Specification (formerly known as Swagger Specification) is an industry-standard specification for defining, documenting, and describing RESTful APIs.
+The [Open API Specification](https://swagger.io/specification/) (formerly known as Swagger Specification) is an industry-standard specification for defining, documenting, and describing RESTful APIs.
 It is a language-agnostic and machine-readable format used to describe the structure and behaviour of APIs, making it easier for developers and computers to understand and interact with the API.

+> A good way to understand the specification is to navigate the [Open API mind map](https://openapi-map.apihandyman.io/)

 The specification is typically written in JSON or YAML format and defines various aspects of the API, including: